 Based on the millennial design preferences, designers and building professionals must specify products that attract this generation to the space.
 In this course, we will examine the impact of the millennial generation to multifamily space design and how extruded aluminum trim can provide design aesthetic, while being a smart choice economically.

 With today’s focus on green materials, detailing needs to meet both an architectural design aesthetic and sustainability requirements.
-Specifying trim for use with fiber cement siding is one instance where a knowledge of detailing can contribute to both.
-Available in a number of configurations, extruded aluminum trim can add architectural distinction to both the interiors and exteriors of a wide range of building types.
+Specifying extruded aluminum trim for use with fiber cement siding is one instance where a knowledge of detailing can contribute to both.
+This course will identify the sustainability features of extruded aluminum architectural trim as well as its benefits, design options and moisture management considerations.

 This course is designed to increase your knowledge of moisture management and continuous insulation technologies in wall assemblies as applied to multi-family building construction.
 The course will cover drainable wrap technologies, continuous insulation options, proper flashing options, industry standards, and a case study related to multi-family wall assembly performance.

 This course provides an overview of the elements and principles of design, specifically the ways in which modern and contemporary design interpret those tenets and principles.